Free Resources

 Sunbrust Chart

-A Sunburst chart is a radial, hierarchical data visualization tool that represents data in a hierarchical structure, similar to a multi-level pie chart.
+A Sunburst Chart is a radial, hierarchical data visualization tool that represents data in a hierarchical structure, similar to a multi-level pie chart.
 It is typically used to display hierarchical data with multiple levels of categories or subcategories, where each ring in the chart represents a different level of the hierarchy.

-Use Cases
+Uses Cases

 Sunburst charts are commonly used to visualize and analyze hierarchical data in various fields, including:

-• Organizational Hierarchies: Sunburst charts can illustrate the hierarchical structure of organizations, with each ring representing different levels of management, departments, or teams.
+• Organizational Hierarchies: Sunburst Charts can illustrate the hierarchical structure of organizations, with each ring representing different levels of management, departments, or teams.

 • Data Exploration: Data analysts and researchers use Sunburst charts to explore hierarchical datasets, making it easier to understand the relationships between categories and subcategories.